emreturgutce/advanced-chat-app/README.md

 ---

 ##### LIVE DEMO
-You can try this app using the link below.
+You can try this app using the link.
 [CHAT APP DEMO](https://advanced-chat-app.herokuapp.com/)

 ##### INSTALLATION